maltaweel/InsectNLTK/README.md

 csvExtract: This module reads the MPB_Source_Doc.csv file using the readDates() method.
 There is a run() method that launches this module but readDates() is called in pdfScrape.py.

-pdfScrape:  methods read() and inputToDatabase() read pdf text and input to the database respectively.The method read() produces a text file "content.txt" placed in the content folder, which has the text data from the files, that is then used to populate the Mongo database for the pdf files anlaysed in inputToDatabase().
+pdfScrape:  methods read() and inputToDatabase() read pdf text and input to the database respectively.
+The method read() produces a text file "content.txt" placed in the content folder, which has the text data from the files, that is then used to populate the Mongo database for the pdf files analyzed in inputToDatabase().

 readScrapedPDF:  method readText() reads the content.txt file and sends the information to pdfScrape.inputToDatabase().
 The run() method controls the methods in the scrape package.